opendatasoft/ods-documentation-explore-api/source/includes/v1/using_facets.md

 }
 ```

-In the records API, facets are defined at field level.
+In the records API, facets are defined at the field level.
 A field facet can be available depending on the data producer
 choices.
-Fields (retrieved for instance from the Dataset Lookup API) for which faceting is available can be easily
+Fields (retrieved, for instance, from the Dataset Lookup API) for which faceting is available can be easily
 identified as shown in the example on the right.

 When faceting is enabled, facets are returned in the response after the result set.